 - 16.5.1.
-The MCO shall provide to DHH an annual Systems Refresh Plan within thirty (30) days from the date the Contract is executed, annually thereafter, and prior to implementation of revisions.
-The plan shall outline how Systems within the MCO's span of control will be systematically assessed to determine the need to modify, upgrade and/or replace application software, operating hardware and software, telecommunications capabilities, information management policies and procedures, and/or systems management policies and procedures in response to changes in business requirements, technology obsolescence, staff turnover and other relevant factors. - 16.5.2.
+The MCO shall provide to LDH a Systems Refresh Plan within thirty(30) days from the date the Contract is executed and prior to implementation of revisions.
+The plan shall outline how Systems within the MCO's span of control will be systematically assessed to determine the need to modify, upgrade and/or replace application software, operating hardware and software, telecommunications capabilities, information management policies and procedures, and/or systems management policies and procedures, technology obsolescence, staff turnover and other relevant factors. - 16.5.2.
 The systems refresh plan shall also indicate how the MCO will ensure that the version and/or release level of all of its Systems components (application software, operating hardware, operating software) are always formally supported by the original equipment manufacturer (OEM), software development firm (SDF), or a third party authorized by the OEM and/or SDF to support the Systems component.